1. Home

 The Land Rover Defender is receiving a range of updates for model year 2026, ranging from larger screens to wider V8 engine availability.

-Pricing for the 2026 Defender lineup will be announced in June 2025, ahead of first local deliveries in October.
+After initial details were announced late in May, pricing for the 2026 Defender lineup has now been announced ahead of first local deliveries in October.

 All Defender 90, 110 and 130 variants gain a new headlight design plus new front and rear bumpers, and flush rear lights with smoked lenses.